This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The Anti-Inflammatory Diet

-As we look into the anti-inflammatory components of certain foods and herbs, we can see how this kind of diet is linked with lowered inflammation.
-Among the many compounds found in fresh produce, a few general categories stand out as beneficial when attacking inflammation and inflammatory diseases at their source.
+As we look into the anti-inflammatory components of certain anti-inflammatory foods and anti-inflammatory herbs, we can see how this kind of diet is linked with lowered inflammation.
+Among the many compounds found in fresh produce, a few general categories stand out as beneficial when attacking inflammation and inflammatory diseases at their source:

 - Antioxidant foods